How to add llms.txt to your website in 10 minutes

 # [Product name]

-> [Product name] is [one-sentence value proposition].
-It [main capability]
+> [Product name] is [category noun].
+It [main capability] for [target audience]

 [1-2 paragraphs explaining the product, problem it solves, and why it